Getting Good at AI: A Marketer’s Guide to Prompt Engineering

 AI is everywhere—and marketers are moving beyond public tools like ChatGPT and Gemini.
 Martech platforms are now embedding generative AI directly into their systems, enabling more advanced analysis using a brand’s own data.
 But great results still depend on asking the right questions.
 That’s where prompt engineering comes in—helping marketers guide AI with clarity, structure, and purpose to unlock insights that actually drive decisions.

 More than 57% of advertisers now trust AI for tasks like ad investment and optimization—up from just 33% last year.
 The shift is happening fast.
 Teams aren’t just testing the waters anymore—they’re deploying generative tools across content, media, and measurement.
+Recent data from the Marketing AI Institute’s 2024 State of Marketing AI report similarly finds that a strong majority of marketers have already woven AI into core planning, activation, and measurement workflows.

 But flipping the AI switch doesn’t mean it all works out of the box.